Portola Redwoods State Park

 At Portola Redwoods State Park, silence and tranquility rule.
 The road leading to its 2,800 acres drops from a ridge top into a deeply shaded redwood forest, offering a hushed getaway from the suburban bustle of nearby Silicon Valley and the South Bay.
 Eighteen miles of trails follow meandering creeks, where moisture-loving coast redwoods stand tall among ferns and huckleberries.
 Waterfalls on Fall and Pescadero creeks tumble down mossy banks over rocks and woody debris.

-The park is open year round for hiking, picnicking and other day uses.
-The campground is open April through October.
+The park is open year-round for hiking, picnicking and other day uses.
+The campground is open.
 The park is a 1.5- to 2-hour drive from most Bay Area locations.
 Please come prepared: there’s no gasoline or food available at or near the park.

 The park is located at 9000 Portola State Park Road, La Honda.
 From San Jose and Santa Cruz take Highway 9 to Highway 35.
 Drive north on Highway 35 and turn left on Alpine Road.
 Take Alpine Road to Portola State Park Road.